humbhionline/opencatalog/doc/src/mapping.md

 tags.variant|200 ml , 500ml etc for Pepsi.|UK2
-tags.hsn_code|HSN Code  of the model that determines the tax  rate. tags.country_of_origin|Country of Origin
+tags.hsn_code|HSN Code  of the model that determines the tax  rate. tags.country_of_origin|Country of Origin tags.key_words|Keywords associated with the Product tags.shelf_life_in_days|Shelf Life in Days tags.refrigeration_required|Whether the product requires refrigeration tags.color_of_the_dot|red or green to indicate animal products or plant based product.

 Questions:
 -